Microsoft Places

 What Do IMDF Files Look Like ‘Inside’?

-IMDF files comprise a ZIP file of multiple individual GeoJSON files that work together to define different aspects of an indoor space.
+An IMDF file is a ZIP file containing multiple individual GeoJSON files that work together to define different aspects of an indoor space.

 There are 11 GeoJSON file types specified in the IMDF standard, each of which has a role in describing the different aspects of the venue being mapped.